Workers' rights

 For your first year with a new employer, you are entitled to two sick days of sick leave per month.
 After one year, you are entitled to two months away from work due to illness.
 Your employer has the right to demand a note from your doctor to verify your illness.
 To obtain one, contact your local health care clinic (heilsugæsla).

-After five years, you are entitled to four months of sick leave and six months after ten years.
+After five years, you are entitled to four months of sick leave, and after ten years, six months.
 If you change employers after five years, you are still entitled to at least two months of sick leave with your new employer.

 During the first six months at a new job, you are also entitled to two days each month you have worked with your employer for children's sick leave if your child is under the age of 13.
 After the first six months, children's sick leave rights become 12 days per year.

-You have rights to occupational injury insurance from Icelandic Health Insurance in the case of a work-related accident.
+You have the right to occupational injury insurance from Icelandic Health Insurance in the case of a work-related accident.

 Holidays

 While working in Iceland, you accumulate paid holiday.
 The minimum holiday you are entitled to per year is 24 weekdays of paid leave.
 Holiday pay is 10.17% of total wages.
-After five years in the same line of work, it increases to 25 weekdays.
+After five years in the same line of work, the number increases to 25 weekdays.
 It is paid at 10.64% of total wages.
-After five years with the same employer, it increases to 27 weekdays and is 11.59% of total wages.
-After ten years with the same employer, it is 30 weekdays and 13.04% of total wages.
+After five years with the same employer, the number of weekdays increases to 27, accounting for 11.59% of total wages.
+After ten years with the same employer, there are 30 weekdays and 13.04% of total wages.

 Public Holidays